tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 **Reverse shell**          - apart from running the modules, once connected the chat can act as a reverse shell.

 **Killswitch**             - Any Modules such as "KeyCapture" and "Exfiltrate" can be killed by typing "KILL" into chat
-                         (this returns the session so it can accept further commands (does not kill the connection.))
+                         (this returns the session so it can accept further commands (does not kill the current session.))

 -----------------------------------------------------------------------------------------------------------------------------